Sam-Tracey/Fundamentals-of-Data-Analysis/README.md

 When you have successfully run all cells in each notebook feel free to look around!

-The notebook cao.ipynb can be split into several different secitons:
+The notebook cao.ipynb can be split into several different sections:

 ### 1. Importing Data From The CAO Website.